 A pregnancy massage should be carried out by a therapist who is trained in this speciality and understands how to correctly position and touch the client.
-We are confident that all the spas we have registered for pregnancy packages do have adequate expertise.

-There are several types of pregnancy massage available, the most common being a massage style that is similar to Swedish massage.
 Depending on the spa venue you have chosen, you may be able to choose from the following selection of pregnancy massages:

 A Swedish massage is a classic spa treatment that will give you all the relaxation you need!
 The pressure can be as light or as firm as you like, perfect for unknotting your whole body and relieving any tension.